Flying-dragon-boxing/abacus-develop/docs/advanced/input_files/input-main.md

   - atomic: the density is starting from the summation of the atomic density of single atoms.
   - file: the density will be read in from a binary file `charge-density.dat` first.
 If it does not exist, the charge density will be read in from cube files.
 Besides, when you do `nspin=1` calculation, you only need the density file SPIN1_CHG.cube.
 However, if you do `nspin=2` calculation, you also need the density file SPIN2_CHG.cube.
 The density file should be output with these names if you set out_chg = 1 in INPUT file.
+  - wfc: the density will be calculated by wavefunctions and occupations.
+Wavefunctions are read in from binary files `WAVEFUNC*.dat` while occupations are read in from file `istate.info`.
   - auto: Abacus first attempts to read the density from a file; if not found, it defaults to using atomic density.
 - **Default**: atomic